Category Archives: Lexington-70’s

 Sometimes It’s Jes’ Real Good

-I enjoy Twitter and I generally find it more useful than not.
-Two sites I find consistently entertaining are those of Miss Punnypenny and Rex Chapman.
-Miss Punnypenny gives me my Scots word of the day and besides, I have a thing for redheads (ask Janie).
+I finally gave up my Twitter account when it generally became less useful than alarming.
+Two sites I used to find consistently entertaining were those of Miss Punnypenny and Rex Chapman.
+Miss Punnypenny gave me my Scots word of the day and besides, I have a thing for redheads (ask Janie).
 Rex Chapman is Rex Chapman of the UK Wildcats…and he really likes and understands dogs.

-Mr. Chapman recently posted a street cam video of a fellow faking an accident of a car striking him.
+Mr. Chapman once posted a street cam video of a fellow faking an accident of a car striking him.
 It reminded me…

 I looked at the date of the alleged occurrence.
 To no surprise, it was exactly 51 weeks before the filing of the complaint.
 There is a one-year window for such complaints.
 Many are filed just prior to the deadline.
 Funny how that is…